algorand/indexer/docs/Conduit.md

 See the [Development](conduit/Development.md) page for building a plugin.

-# Features

 # Plugin System
 A Conduit pipeline is composed of 3 components, [Importers](../conduit/plugins/importers/), [Processors](../conduit/plugins/processors/), and [Exporters](../conduit/plugins/exporters/).
-Every pipeline must define exactly 1 Importer, 1 Exporter, and can optionally define a series of 0 or more Processors.
+Every pipeline must define exactly 1 Importer, exactly 1 Exporter, and can optionally define a series of 0 or more Processors.

-The original Algorand Indexer has been defined as a Conduit pipeline via the [algorand-indexer](../cmd/algorand-indexer/daemon.go) executable, see [Migrating from Indexer](#migrating-from-indexer)
+The original Algorand Indexer has been defined as a Conduit pipeline via the [algorand-indexer](../cmd/algorand-indexer/daemon.go) executable, see [Migrating from Indexer](#migrating-from-indexer).

 # Contributing

-Contributions welcome!
+Contributions are welcome!
 Please refer to our [CONTRIBUTING](https://github.com/algorand/go-algorand/blob/master/CONTRIBUTING.md) document for general contribution guidelines, and individual plugin documentation for contributing to new and existing Conduit plugins.

 ## RFCs
 If you have an idea for how to improve Conduit that would require significant changes, open a [Feature Request Issue](https://github.com/algorand/indexer/issues/new/choose) to begin discussion.
 If the proposal is accepted, the next step is to define the technical direction and answer implementation questions via a PR containing an [RFC](./rfc/template.md).